yannicklansink/Dev-info-support-.net/Blok 6/SECDEV.md

 	- Stored procedures (maar kijk uit)
 - Solution 2: Input validation (accept or reject certain input | allow- blok list)
 - Solution 3: Escaping
-	- metacharacters are preceded by a another character: called the escape character
+	- metacharacters are preceded by another character: called the escape character

 Stored procedures hide the internals of SQL queries from programmers.
 Calling a stored procedure from a direct query is dangerous.